 The Department of Statistics Seminar Series will be conducted remotely via Zoom this semester.
-Current speakers for this semester include:
+All event times are listed in Eastern Standard Time.
+Speakers for this semester include:

 Title: When Do We Stop SGD?

 Abstract: Stochastic gradient descent (SGD) and related methods have become a staple in a broad class of optimization problems, even though the question of when to terminate the iterations is still open.
 In this talk, we will discuss why termination criteria are important, what the specific challenges are for developing rigorous termination criteria for SGD, and our recent efforts to address these challenges.